-Monterosso is the largest of the five coastal villages collectively known as the Cinque Terre.
-The village is located on hills cultivated with vines and olives.
-The vegetation surrounds the built-up area like an embrace; its amazing beaches, its beautiful reefs and the sea’s crystal clear waters make this small village one of the most hospitable of the Ligurian Riviera.
+Monterosso al Mare is the largest of the five coastal villages known as the Cinque Terre.
+The village is located on hills cultivated with lemons, vines and olives.
+Its amazing beaches, its beautiful reefs and the sea’s crystal clear waters make this small village one of the most hospitable of the Ligurian Riviera.

-Fegina is dominated by the famous concrete statue of the Giant, built beside the terrace of a local villa.
-This statue was created at the beginning of the XX century by Levacher and Minerbi, an architect and a sculptor, and represents Neptune, the god of the sea.
+Fegina is dominated by the famous statue of the Giant, built beside the terrace of a local villa.
+This statue was created at the beginning of the XX century and represents Neptune, the god of the sea.
 Now it has become the symbol of Monterosso.